Pterois antennata: Biology

-Pterois antennata is a nocturnal hunter which is most active just after nightfall and which spends the day hiding in crevices and caves facing inwards with its venomous spines pointing backwards.
-They prey mainly on crustaceans and small fishes, including juveniles of their own species, which are approached slowly using undulating fins.
-They are normally solitary and will protect a hanome range from other broadbarred lionfishes and other lionfish species.
+Pterois antennata is a nocturnal hunter, most active just after nightfall, and spends the day hiding in crevices and caves facing inwards with its venomous spines pointing backwards.
+It preys mainly on crustaceans and small fishes, including juveniles of its own species, which are approached slowly using undulating fins.

+They are normally solitary and protect a home range from other broad-barred lionfishes and other lionfish species.
 They do form aggregations as juveniles and for breeding.
-Pterois lionfishes spawn monthly and the females can lay up to 15,000 eggs in a mass covered in mucus which the males' sperm can penetrate to fertilise the eggs.
+Pterois lionfishes spawn monthly, and the females can lay up to 15,000 eggs in a mass covered in mucus, which the males' sperm can penetrate to fertilise the eggs.
 The eggs are thought to hatch after 36 hours.
 Predators of this species include sharks and the cornet fish Fistularia commersonii.

-Utilisation
+Use

-Pterois antennata is caught in some subsistence fisheries but its small size and venomous spines mean that it is of little interest to commercial fisheries.
-It is common in the aquarium trade.
+Pterois antennata is caught in some subsistence fisheries, but its small size and venomous spines mean that it is of little interest to commercial fisheries.
+It is common, though, in the aquarium trade.